enklu/enklu.github.io/docs/Spaces/UpdatingSpace.md

 ## Help Us Help You

 We are always looking to improve and expand our documentation.
-If you see a guide that is unclear or you don't see a guide that you need, <a style="color:#0000ee" href="/contact"><u>let us know</u></a>.
+If you see a guide that is unclear or you don't see a guide that you need, [let us know](/contact).